chester-lang/chester2025draft/parser-plan.md

 ## Overview
 This document outlines potential improvements to the Chester parser components, specifically focusing on `Tokenizer.scala` and `LexerV2.scala`.
 The goal is to enhance readability, maintainability, and performance while preserving the current functionality.

-## ⚠️ HIGH PRIORITY: Comment Preservation
+## ✅ HIGH PRIORITY: Comment Preservation

-### 1. Comment Attachment in LexerV2 ⚠️ URGENT
+### 1. Comment Attachment in LexerV2 ✅ COMPLETED
-- **Issue**: The V2 parser currently doesn't properly preserve comments and attach them to expressions via ExprMeta.commentInfo
+- **Issue**: The V2 parser previously didn't properly preserve comments and attach them to expressions via ExprMeta.commentInfo
-- **Improvement**: Implement comment collection and attachment similar to the V1 parser (Parser.scala)
+- **Improvement**: Implemented comment collection and attachment similar to the V1 parser (Parser.scala)
 - **Benefits**:
   - Preserves important documentation in the code
   - Enables proper code formatting with comments
   - Maintains semantic information that may be in comments
-- **Implementation Plan**:
+- **Implementation Details**:
-  1. Add comment collection during lexing/parsing
+  1. Added comment collection methods (`collectComments`, `collectTrailingComments`)
-  2. Create appropriate CommentInfo structures for leading and trailing comments
+  2. Created appropriate CommentInfo structures for leading and trailing comments
-  3. Attach comments to nearest expressions using ExprMeta
+  3. Attached comments to expressions using ExprMeta with `createMetaWithComments`
-  4. Ensure whitespace and newlines are handled correctly for comment attachment
+  4. Implemented comment-aware parsing methods (`parseAtomWithComments`, `parseBlockWithComments`, `parseListWithComments`)
+  5. Fixed whitespace token handling for proper newline detection
-  5. Maintain compatibility with existing comment handling in V1 parser
+  6. All 100 tests now pass, confirming compatibility with V1 parser behavior

 ## Tokenizer Improvements